Looking for the best gaming headsets in 2018? We tested and reviewed all the highest rated gaming headsets on the market, here is the list.

 Firstly, we need to appreciate the stunning design that Sades have created with the A60 headset.
-You can truly see that this is a brand new model from Sades, developed in late 2016.
+You can truly see that this one of the newer models from Sades.

-The microphone is not great, but really good.
+The microphone is not great, but still quite good.
 Which is the overall theme with this headset.
-Everything works and is really good, but it does not have any particular trait that it does superbly.
+Everything works and is great, but it does not have any particular trait that it does superbly.
 This makes it the perfect all-around gaming headset.
-This is also what makes it such a nice plug-N-play headset.
-There are not too many extra features to worry about, so you can just plug it in and you are good to go.
+It is also what makes it such a nice plug-N-play headset.
+There are not too many extra features to worry about, so you can just plug it in, and you are good to go.

 The audio system and microphone allow this headset to work alright in a competitive gaming environment.
-But it is not the headset we recommend for the very serious/competitive gamer. however, it is a great choice for any avid gamer.
+But it is not the headset we recommend for the very serious/competitive gamer. however, it is an excellent choice for any avid gamer.
 Especially if you are not a snob about your headset.

 The A60/OMG gaming headset from Sades is definitely one of the best value for money deals out there.
 It does everything very well and won’t break your budget.

-The only real con is that it is not excellent at anything but simply does everything really well.
+The only real con is that it is not excellent at anything but does merely everything well.

 - Adjustable microphone